JiaheZhaoWustl/Lynnar/README.md

 - Large datasets/exports are ignored via `.gitignore` to keep the repo lightweight.
 - If you change `heatmap-plugin-test/code.ts`, re-run `npm run build` to regenerate `code.js` (Figma loads `code.js`).
 - Copy `env.example` to `.env` to configure API keys.

+## Thanks

+To Ms. Lingyi (Lynn) Zhang 张凌逸, for her unwavering emotional support throughout the development of this project.
+Her patience and belief in my work carried me through countless late nights and moments of uncertainty.
+She is, without question, the best partner I could ever ask for.